Traditional Plant-Based Cooking

 Prepare the filling:

-• Heat the oil or veggie stock in a non-stick pot.
+• Heat the oil or veggie broth in a non-stick pot.

 • Add the onion, celery, carrots, and sweet potato.
 Sauté over a medium heat for 8 minutes.